alexandrefch/ros-image-transport-py/readme.md

 **Subscriber**

-Now if you want to subscribe you simply need create call `ImageTransport.subscribe` and choose your desire format topic, the library will detect what type is it using topic name and pick the correct image decoder.
+Now if you want to subscribe you simply need create call `image_transport.Subscriber` and choose your desire format topic, the library will detect what type is it using topic name and pick the correct image decoder.
-(eg : if you want to subscribe to a compressed topic simply use `ImageTransport.subscribe("my_topic/image/compressed",callback)`)
+(eg : if you want to subscribe to a compressed topic simply use `image_transport.Subscriber("my_topic/image/compressed",callback)`)

 <font size=2>